ericPantarotto/react_ultimateCourse/_notes/notes.md

 We use `useContext/createContext` to implement the compound component pattern.

 we need to place the children `Label, Increase, Decrease` on the counter component.
 And this is possible because this is simply a function. in JavaScript, we can add properties almost to everything.
 And so that includes functions.

+### Building a Modal Window Using a React Portal

+**<span style='color: #495fcb'> Note:** Pages have to be as simple as possible.
+So we don't want them to have any state or any effects.

+If we would re-use our `createCabinForm` component in some place where it isn't contained in a modal, then it's not going to receive the `onCloseModal`, so we need to call this function conditionally, as it might not exist.
+To do that, **we create a callback, in the `onClick` event and call that function with the optional chaining operator.**

+`<Button variation='secondary' type='reset' onClick={() => onCloseModal?.()}>`

+So a React portal is a feature that essentially allows us to render an element outside of the parent component's DOM structure while still keeping the element in the original position of the component tree.
+So in other words, with a portal we can basically render a component in any place that we want inside the DOM tree but still leave the component at the same place in the React component tree.

+And so then things like props keep working normally.
+And so this is great and generally used for all elements that we want to stay on top of other elements.
+So things like modal windows, tool tips, menus and so on.

+if you choose `document.body` with `createPortal()`, the modal will become a direct child element of the *body element*.
+And the modal now  will leave completely outside of the DOM structure of the application which leaves inside of `root`.
+However `Modal` still has the same place in the React Component Tree, so we can pass the same props that we want.

+But now you might be wondering, this worked really great already in the beginning with just regular CSS positioning, so without the portal.
+And so why do we even need to use this portal?
+Well, the main reason why a portal becomes necessary is in order to avoid conflicts with the CSS property overflow set to hidden.

+So many times we build a component like a modal and it works just fine, but then some other developer will reuse it somewhere else and that somewhere else might be a place where the modal will get cut off by a overflow hidden set on the parent.

+So this is basically all about reusability and making sure that the component will never be cut off by an overflow property set to hidden on some parent element.
+And to avoid such situation we simply render the modal completely outside of the rest of the DOM (on top of the DOM tree).
 <!---
 [comment]: it works with text, you can rename it how you want